Skip to main content

 It is the responsibility of the researcher to obtain any necessary copyright clearances.

-Permission to publish material from the Daniel H. Wells Papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Daniel H. Wells papers must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

-In 1839 when members of the Church of Jesus Christ of Latter-day Saints began settling in Commerce after fleeing from Missouri, Wells sold his personal land at a discounted price to the more financially destitute Latter-day Saints refugees.
-Shortly thereafter Joseph Smith, the leader and founder of the LDS Church, became personally acquainted with and strongly attached to Wells even though Wells was not a member of the LDS faith.
-This relationship later lent support to Wells’ successful election to city alderman and city councilman of Nauvoo, Illinois, the city that served as the LDS Church's headquarters during the early 1840s.
+In 1839, when members of The Church of Jesus Christ of Latter-day Saints began settling in Commerce after fleeing from Missouri, Wells sold his personal land at a discounted price to the more financially destitute Latter-day Saints refugees.
+Shortly thereafter, Joseph Smith, the leader and founder of The Church of Jesus Christ of Latter-day Saints , became personally acquainted with and strongly attached to Wells even though Wells was not a member of the LDS faith.
+This relationship later lent support to Wells’ successful election to city alderman and city councilman of Nauvoo, Illinois, the city that served as the Latter-day Saints' headquarters during the early 1840s.
 Wells was also selected as a regent of the University of Nauvoo and sustained as a brigadier-general of the Nauvoo Legion.

 After the murder of Joseph Smith in June 1844 and an expulsion order was issued against the Latter-day Saint population of Nauvoo, Wells made the decision to join the LDS Church and was baptized in 1846.
 As a brigadier-general of the Nauvoo Legion, Wells oversaw and participated in the Battle of Nauvoo.
 From 1846 to 1847 Wells remained in the Nauvoo area attempting to negotiate financial compensation on behalf of exiled Latter-day Saints.

-On January 4, 1857 Wells was sustained as Brigham Young's second councilor, the third highest position in the LDS Church.
-In 1864 Wells was sent to Great Britain to preside over the LDS Church's European missions, where he remained for one year.
-In 1866 Wells returned to the Utah Territory and was elected mayor of Salt Lake City, a position he held until 1874.
+On January 4, 1857, Wells was sustained as Brigham Young's second counselor, the third highest position in the LDS Church.
+In 1864, Wells was sent to Great Britain to preside over the Latter-day Saints' European missions, where he remained for one year.
+In 1866, Wells returned to the Utah Territory and was elected mayor of Salt Lake City, a position he held until 1874.

 Extent